Wholesalers Are a Vital Part of the Supply Chain

-Whether you want to sell online or from a retail store outlet, if you're not manufacturing products yourself, you have to get saleable products from a wholesaler, a business that buys large quantities of goods and resells them to other businesses.
+Whether you want to sell online or from a retail store outlet, if you're not manufacturing products yourself, you have to get products to sell from a wholesaler, a business that buys large quantities of goods and resells them to other businesses.

 So the short answer to the question, "What is a wholesaler?" is that a wholesaler is a middleman.
 The business model is based on the wholesaler being the go-between between a manufacturer of a product and other businesses who want to sell the product(s) the manufacturer produces.

 The wholesaler makes money by being able to buy the product(s) from the manufacturer at a lower price than other businesses would have to pay for the same products from the same manufacturer – usually through discounts based on volume buying.

 For example, suppose that I have a small business selling dolls.
 On average, I sell 100 dolls a month.
 I find a doll manufacturer who will sell me the dolls that I want to resell at $10 each.
 However, I’ve discovered that I can only sell the dolls to customers for $12 each, giving me a meager $2 profit on each doll.